-It appears a main area of focus among biopharmaceutical companies currently is having a treatment for growth hormone deficiency that reduces or eliminates need for daily injections.
-Novo Nordisk was one of those who presented clinical data at the 2018 annual meeting of the European Society for Pediatric Endocrinologist on a drug that can potentially function as a once-a-week treatment for people suffering from deficiency issues.
+It appears that an area of focus among biopharmaceutical companies currently is developing a treatment for growth hormone deficiency that reduces or eliminates the need for daily injections.
+Novo Nordisk was one of those who presented clinical data at the 2018 annual meeting of the European Society for Pediatric Endocrinologists on a drug that can potentially function as a once-a-week treatment for people suffering from deficiency issues.

 The global healthcare company presented results from its REAL 3 trial, showing somapacitan’s potential to function satisfactorily as a once-weekly treatment for childhood growth hormone deficiency.